afastbaker/pizza/README.md

 ## Setup/Installation Requirements

 * _Clone directory from GitHub._
-* _Navigate into downloaded directory file using a terminal_
+* _Navigate into downloaded directory file using terminal_
 * _Open index.html file using a web browser._

 ## Known Bugs